$1,500

 - Explore Costa Rica’s country profile — real-time data on cost, safety, healthcare, visas, and more.

-- Compare Costa Rica head-to-head — put Costa Rica against Mexico, Panama, Portugal, or any other destination on the metrics that matter to you.
+- Compare Costa Rica head-to-head — put Costa Rica against Panama, Mexico, Portugal, or any other destination on the metrics that matter to you.

 - Take the WhereNext quiz — 2 minutes to get a personalized country ranking based on your priorities.